Abu DhabiDubaiFestive

 Where to watch Palm Jumeirah’s New Year’s Eve fireworks

 On New Year’s Eve, Palm Jumeirah is alight with firework displays.
-The biggest display in Dubai comes courtesy of Atlantis, The Palm’s New Year’s Eve Gala Dinner, A Night with the Stars.
-The event welcomes the singing sensation Kylie Minogue and hosts a dazzling firework display – to enter, however, you need a spare AED 4,500.
-Fear not, there are other options, which cost zero dirhams.
+The biggest display in Dubai comes courtesy of Atlantis, The Palm’s New Year’s Eve Gala Dinner.
+The event welcomes the singing sensation Sting and hosts a dazzling firework display – to enter, however, you need a spare AED 4,500.
+Fear not; there are other options which cost zero dirhams.

 Club Vista Mare